ankane/lockbox/README.md

 ## Key Separation

-The master key is used to generate unique keys for each column.
+By default, the master key is used to generate unique keys for each column.
 This technique comes from [CipherSweet](https://ciphersweet.paragonie.com/internals/key-hierarchy).
 The table name and column name are both used in this process.
 If you need to rename a table with encrypted columns, or an encrypted column itself, get the key:

 ```ruby
 Lockbox.attribute_key(table: "users", attribute: "email_ciphertext")